Victim of a data breach? This is what you can do

 - Are you put under pressure to take swift action?
 Or are you promised something that is too good to be true?

-This is how you recognise and prevent identity fraud
+Identity document leaked?
+This is how you recognise and prevent identification fraud

 One of the risks after a data breach is identity fraud.
 In the case of identity fraud, criminals abuse your data to impersonate you.
 For example, by: